aelvan/Imager-Craft/README.md

 ### imgixEnableAutoPurging [bool]
 *Default: `true`*
-Attempts to [purge](https://docs.imgix.com/setup/purging-images) images automatically when assets are replaced or edited with the Image Editor.
+Attempts to [purge](https://docs.imgix.com/setup/purging-images) images automatically when the Asset is replaced, or edited with the Image Editor (i.e. cropped, resized etc).

 ### imgixEnablePurgeElementAction [bool]
 *Default: `true`*
-Adds a "Purge from Imgix" element action to the Asset index.
+Adds a "Purge from Imgix" element action to the Asset index, for manually triggering purge.
 Note that if purging is not possible (i.e. if there's no Imgix API key set or there are no purgable profiles in the `imgixConfig` array) the element action will not display, regardless of this setting.

 ### imgixConfig [array]
 An array of configuration objects for Imgix, where the key is the profile handle.
 The configuration object takes the following settings: